ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 PETG is the best of both worlds, it is stronger than PLA and does not produce toxic fumes.
 There are a lot more materials available, oftentimes with very specific properties to make it act more like rubber, be more flexible, glow in the dark,...
 All these different materials require different print settings and some can be quite hard to get right, experimentation is key!
-Some materials also exist that can be used in a medical context, these are however not printed with the average FDM printer since they need to match very high standards for medical use (both internal and external body usage).
+Some materials also exist that can be used in a medical context, these are however not printed with the average FDM printer since they need to match very high standards for medical use for both internal and external use.

 *DLP materials:*